wjuseck/swift-functions-readme-ios-apply-000/README.md

 Remember when you created `sayHello()`, and you added an empty set of parentheses after the function name?
 You can specify an argument in those parentheses instead.
 That argument consists of both a name and the argument's data type (you remember learning about data types, right?).
 You can then pass in a different value in place of that argument when you call the function.
 Inside the function's body, you can refer to that value using the name in the argument list.

-Let's try to generalize `sayHelloToGarfield()`, etc., a bit, so they consist of just _one_ function that uses an argument.
+Let's try to generalize `sayHelloToGarfield()` and the other above functions a bit, so that they consist of just _one_ function that uses an argument.
 Here's how you would define a more general function, `sayHelloToCat()`:

 ```swift
 func sayHelloToCat(catName: String) {